Dorothy Butler Gilliam

-Dorothy Pearl Butler Gilliam (born November 24, 1936) is an American journalist who was the first African-American female reporter at The Washington Post.
+Dorothy Pearl Butler Gilliam (born November 24, 1936) is an American journalist who in 1961 was the first African-American female reporter at The Washington Post.

 Biography

 Gilliam was born in Memphis, Tennessee, on November 24, 1936.
 She was the eighth child of Adee Conklin Butler and Jessie Mae Norment Butler.

 When Gilliam was in her first year at Ursuline College (later merged with Bellarmine University) she worked as a secretary for the weekly Louisville Defender, an African-American newspaper, and at 17 years old was unexpectedly made its society reporter.
-She was struck by how learning journalism could expose her to "new worlds".
+She was struck by how practicing journalism could expose her to "new worlds" different from her own.
 She transferred to a historically black college with a journalism program, graduating cum laude from Lincoln University in Jefferson City, Missouri, with a bachelor's degree in journalism.

 In 1957, she became a reporter for the Memphis Tri-State Defender, part of the Chicago Defender chain.
-There she worked for editor L. Alex Wilson.
-When she watched on television at the Defender's offices, Wilson being beaten by a white mob during the 1957 Little Rock Nine school desegregation crises, she was shaken into action.
-Despite Wilson's prior warning that Little Rock was no place for "a girl", she insisted on going to cover the story.
+There, she was hired by and worked for editor L. Alex Wilson.
+When she watched on television at the Defender's offices, Wilson, who had gone to report the story, being beaten by a white mob during the 1957 Little Rock Nine school desegregation crises, she was shaken into action.
+Despite Wilson's prior warning that Little Rock was no place for "a girl" reporter, she insisted on going to cover the story.
 While there, she met an editor from Jet and soon became a reporter for the Johnson Publishing Company's news magazine.
-She continued working at Jet and its sister publication, Ebony, but realized to get a reporter's job at a daily newspaper, she needed more education.
+She continued working at Jet and its sister publication, Ebony, but realized to get a reporter's job at a city daily newspaper, she needed even more formal credentials.
 She earned her master's degree at the Columbia University Graduate School of Journalism and was hired by The Washington Post when she was 24, the first African-American woman to be hired as a reporter by the paper.

 Gilliam started her career at The Washington Post in October 1961 as a reporter on the City Desk.
 In 1979, she began writing a popular column for the Post, covering education, politics, and race; the column ran regularly in the Metro section for 19 years.